benmneb/word-of-the-buddha/web/content/08_7_right-mindfulness.md

 ## _Nibbāna_ through _Ānāpānassati_

-<span class="sutta-ref">MN 118</span> When mindfulness of breathing is developed and cultivated, it is of great fruit and great benefit.
+<span className="sutta-ref">MN 118</span> When mindfulness of breathing is developed and cultivated, it is of great fruit and great benefit.
 When mindfulness of breathing is developed and cultivated, it completes the four focuses of mindfulness.
 When the four focuses of mindfulness are developed and cultivated, they complete the seven awakening factors.
 When the seven awakening factors are developed and cultivated, they complete true knowledge and deliverance (awakening).

 ### Mindfulness of Breathing Completes the Four Focuses of Mindfulness